-- Put te mana o te wai first, so that all other objectives in the Regional Policy Statement are informed by the priority to care for water and keep it healthy

-- Commit to phasing out synthetic nitrogen fertiliser and lowering cow stocking rates - two things that are incompatible with protecting te mana o te wai

-- Tackle the climate crisis by lowering cow stocking rates and phasing out synthetic nitrogen fertiliser.

-- Consider cumulative effects of pollution such as intensive dairying and too much synthetic nitrogen fertiliser, rather than simply in each individual catchment.
-What happens upstream affects people, plants and animals downstream.

-- Act according to the national plan, which identifies limits based on environmental impacts.
-In order to do this, councils must phase out synthetic nitrogen fertiliser.

-- Apply the precautionary principle to freshwater management.
-Intensive dairying and synthetic nitrogen fertiliser have long-term effects on water, climate and human health.
-With emerging research showing links between nitrate contamination from intensive dairying in drinking water and health effects like bowel cancer, the Council must act now to protect the health of our communities.

-- Invest in regenerative organic farming that works with nature, not against it, to help mitigate the climate crisis and prevent water degradation.
+- Put te mana o te wai first, so that all other objectives in the Regional Policy Statement are informed by the priority to care for water and keep it healthy - Commit to phasing out synthetic nitrogen fertiliser and synthetic pesticides and lowering cow stocking rates two things that are incompatible with protecting te mana o te wai - Tackle the climate crisis by lowering cow stocking rates and phasing out synthetic nitrogen fertiliser and synthetic pesticides. - Consider cumulative effects of pollution such as intensive dairying and too much synthetic nitrogen fertiliser and synthetic pesticides, rather than simply in each individual catchment.
+What happens upstream affects people, plants and animals downstream. - Act according to the national plan, which identifies limits based on environmental impacts.
+In order to do this, councils must phase out synthetic nitrogen fertiliser and synthetic pesticides. - Apply the precautionary principle to freshwater management.
+Intensive dairying, synthetic nitrogen fertiliser and synthetic pesticides have long-term effects on water, climate and human health.
+With emerging research showing links between nitrate contamination from intensive dairying in drinking water and health effects like bowel cancer, the Council must act now to protect the health of our communities. - Invest in regenerative organic farming that works with nature, not against it, to help mitigate the climate crisis and prevent water degradation.

+It is the role of a Council to represent the community and the environment thereby future generations, and not let lobbies plunder common resources.
+It is appalling that 75% of river flows is diverted I heard on a council meeting recording.
+Please step up and protect us and the planet.
-- I confirm that I could not gain an advantage in trade competition through this submission.

-- I am not directly affected by an effect of the subject matter of the submission that adversely affects the environment and does not relate to trade competition or the effects of trade competition

-- I DO NOT wish to be heard in support of my submission
+- I confirm that I could not gain an advantage in trade competition through this submission. - I am not directly affected by an effect of the subject matter of the submission that adversely affects the environment and does not relate to trade competition or the effects of trade competition - I DO NOT wish to be heard in support of my submission